webrecorder/browsertrix-crawler/README.md

                                             Defaults to 'partial', only saved
                                             when crawl is interrupted
-           [string] [choices: "never", "partial", "always"] [default: "partial"] --config                              Path to YAML config file
+           [string] [choices: "never", "partial", "always"] [default: "partial"] --saveStateInterval                   If save state is set to 'always', also save state during the crawl at this interval (in seconds)
+                                                         [number] [default: 300]
+      --saveStateHistory                    Number of save states to keep during the duration of a crawl
+                                                           [number] [default: 5]
+      --sizeLimit                           If set, save state and exit if size limit exceeds this value
+                                                           [number] [default: 0]
+      --timeLimit                           If set, save state and exit after time limit, in seconds
+                                                           [number] [default: 0]
+      --healthCheckPort                     port to run healthcheck on
+                                                           [number] [default: 0]
+      --overwrite                           overwrite current crawl data: if
+                                            set, existing collection directory
+                                            will be deleted before crawl is
+                                            started   [boolean] [default: false]
+      --config                              Path to YAML config file
 ```
 </details>